Skip to content

 "Life is how you make it," she says.

-“I think that I was sent to this world to be everybody’s aunt,” she says.
-“I don’t even remember who my original nieces and nephews are anymore!”
+"I believe I was sent to this world to be everybody’s aunt," she says with a laugh.
+"I don’t even remember who my original nieces and nephews are anymore!"

 Mary Coronado kissing one of her piñatas.

-“Up until this day, I don’t know what hit me,” she says.
-“I had to learn how to walk and talk again.
-Literally start from zero.”
+"To this day, I don’t know what hit me," she says.
+"I had to learn to walk and talk again.
+Literally start from zero."

-Mary never really thought of this passion project of hers as a business, until the day she was diagnosed with uterine cancer in 2014.
-“We had to start paying for doctors and medical treatments, so I told my nieces and nephews that my piñatas wouldn’t be free anymore.”
+Mary’s hobby turned into a business after she was diagnosed with uterine cancer in 2014.
+"We had to start paying for doctors and medical treatments, so I told my nieces and nephews that my piñatas wouldn’t be free anymore."

 Traditional Mexican piñatas made by Mary Coronado, 59.

-“To produce more of my beautiful piñatas, I needed money to buy more supplies, so when I heard of JUST everything just fell in place” she said.
+"To produce more of my beautiful piñatas, I needed money to buy more supplies.
+When I heard of JUST, everything fell into place," she says.

-“I have no time for negative thoughts, I shake them off, we have to be positive and move forward, only forward,” she said.
+"I have no time for negative thoughts.
+I shake them off.
+We have to be positive and move forward, only forward," she says.

-On a normal day, you can catch Tía Mary making piñatas in a sequin gown if she’s feeling elegant, or a hawaiian outfit if she’s feeling a bit more tropical.
-Her JUST group and clients describe her as the best aunt anybody can have and a charismatic leader they can depend on.
+On a typical day, you might find Tía Mary crafting piñatas in a sequined gown if she feels elegant or in a Hawaiian outfit if she’s feeling tropical.
+Her JUST group and clients describe her as the best aunt anyone could have and a charismatic leader they can rely on.

-And guess what, if you just happen to need a cool aunt, Tía Mary is always looking for new nephews and nieces!
+And if you need a cool aunt, Tía Mary is always looking for new nephews and nieces!

 The Key to Progress When Starting From Zero